openebs/openebs/k8s/demo/cassandra/README.md

 ### Select OpenEBS storage engine

 A storage engine is the data plane component of the IO path of a Persistent Volume.
 In CAS architecture, users can choose different data planes for different application workloads based on a configuration policy.
-OpenEBS provides different types of storage engines and choose the right engine that suit for your type of application requirements and storage available on your Kubernetes nodes.
+OpenEBS provides different types of storage engines and chooses the right engine that suits your type of application requirements and storage available on your Kubernetes nodes.
 More information can be read from [here](https://docs.openebs.io/docs/next/overview.html#openebs-storage-engines).

 ### Configure OpenEBS LocalPV StorageClass